Putin on track for commanding win as Russians head to polls

 He is calling for a boycott of the election, saying it is an undemocratic farce, and deploying supporters to collect evidence of anyone rigging the ballot to inflate turnout and support for Putin.
 The Kremlin and election officials say any fraud will be stamped out.

+In an address to the nation broadcast on national television on Friday, Putin said voters held the fate of the country in their hands and urged them to vote.

-Kremlin officials privately acknowledge a worry that some of Russia's 110 million eligible voters will not bother casting ballots because they believe Putin is a shoo-in.
-A low turnout would diminish his authority in his next term, which, under the constitution, has to be his last.
+A low turnout would diminish Putin's authority in his next term, which, under the constitution, has to be his last.

 "There is no intrigue.
 I do not see any point for me in going to the election," said Alexei Khvorostov, a resident of Krasnodar, in southern Russia.

-In an address to the nation broadcast on national television on Friday, Putin said voters held the fate of the country in their hands.

-"I therefore ask you to come to the polling stations on Sunday, use your right to choose a future for the great Russia that we love."
+Yevgeny Roizman, a Kremlin opponent who is mayor of the industrial city of Yekaterinburg, said officials were using bribes and inducements to persuade people to vote.

+"They're herding the whole country to the polling stations," Roizman, a rare example of an elected official opposed to the Kremlin, said in a video blog.
+"It's degrading...
+We're not sheep."

-In Khabarovsk region, on Russia's Pacific coast, local officials delivered supplies of eggs, tinned peas, and frozen pike to polling stations.
-It will be sold to voters on polling day at a discount of between 10 and 30 percent compared to prices in local shops.
+In the Khabarovsk region, on Russia's Pacific coast, officials delivered supplies of eggs, tinned peas and frozen pike to polling stations.
+It will be sold to voters at a discount of between 10 and 30 percent compared to prices in local shops.